Quackdoc/website-base/source/persitevpn.md

 url_name = "persitevpn"
 ---

+# NOTE: THIS IS UNSAFE

+It turns out that sometimes when firefox boots the multi account containers will not load up.
+If this happens and you use a website you don't want to be used over your normal network **THIS WILL COMPROMISE YOU** The websites will load through your normal network.
+You have been warned.

 # Per-site VPN using firefox and wireguard (or other VPNs)
 The basic Idea of this is pretty simple, Firefox has an offical addon called Multi-Account containers.
 This allows you to create and use pseudo profiles.
 These profiles allow you to isolate cookies, And use mozilla VPN.
 But "wait" you say, "Mozilla VPN sucks!"
 I agree! thankfully Mozilla may not allow us to use wireguard VPNs from within firefox let alone the extension, Socks5 proxies are supported.